Lednerb/bilberry-hugo-theme/v4-migration-guide.md

 corresponding parameters from the `assets/sass/theme.scss` file, for example, `baseColor`, `headlineFont` etc.
 Therefore, any changes you made in `_variables.scss` file should be ported to your site's configuration file.
 Read the [Colors and Fonts](v4-README.md#colors-and-fonts) section in the `v4` **README** guide for more details.

+### Image Modal Zoom

+The Magnific Popup plugin that provided a lightbox for displaying larger images was replaced with the [DimBox](https://dimboxjs.com/) plugin.
+Also, the built-in Hugo's rendering of images added using standard markdown annotation was overridden to accommodate the DimBox plugin and images with a figure caption.
+The `v4` no longer supports the modal zoom for the images added using the raw HTML.
+The modal zoom may work for such images if you enrich corresponding raw HTML elements with DimBox's attributes.